Cost of Home Care in SW Fort Worth/Burleson TX and How LTC Insurance Works

 What is the difference between home care and home health care?

 Home care typically refers to non-medical services — personal care, bathing assistance, companionship, meal preparation, and light housekeeping — provided by trained caregivers who are not licensed clinical professionals.
-Home health care refers to medically-oriented services provided by licensed clinicians such as Registered Nurses, Licensed Vocational Nurses, physical therapists, and occupational therapists in the home setting.
-Some agencies — including Joint Commission Accredited agencies — provide both home care and home health care under one coordinated plan, which simplifies communication between the clinical and personal care teams and reduces gaps in oversight.
+Home health care refers to medically-oriented services provided by licensed clinicians such as Registered Nurses, Licensed Vocational Nurses, and physical or occupational therapists in the home setting.
+Joint Commission Accredited agencies provide both home care and home health care under one coordinated plan, which simplifies communication between the clinical and personal care teams and reduces gaps in oversight.